ehelin/ApplicationScallingAdventures/README.md

 # Application Scaling Adventures
 A C# .NET Framework application demonstrating methods of scaling.

-This project was created to dxplore ways to vertically and horizontally scale an application.
+This project was created to explore ways to vertically and horizontally scale an application.

 ## Related Projects/Items